Pamela Jansma, Professor of Geography and Environmental Sciences

-The Graduate School administers and serves all CLAS Master's programs, Doctoral programs, Certificates, and non-degree students.
-All programs must follow the Graduate School Policies and Procedures.
+All programs must follow the Graduate Education Policies and Procedures.

 Independent studies are faculty-mentored, individually structured courses or research or creative projects designed and scheduled outside of the standard course grid.
 Independent study allows for investigations beyond the structured curriculum and classroom and exploration of content material that closely relates to faculty and student interest.
 However, the College of Liberal Arts and Sciences does not guarantee that credit earned through an independent study will count toward graduation requirements or be accepted as transfer credits.

 The CU Denver campus requires manual registration using a Special Processing Form for students participating in independent study.
 This form constitutes the course syllabus agreement between faculty and student.
 The Special Processing Form requires

 - project title,

 - short, detailed project description, including texts and practical application of skills, and